Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Sarah owns two rental homes.
 She manages them herself, handling tenant calls, repairs, and leasing.
 She spends 5 hours a week on average managing the properties, totaling 260 hours per year.
 She keeps a detailed log of her activities and maintains separate bank accounts for her rentals.

-Verdict: Sarah qualifies for the safe harbor by aggregating her two properties into one RREE.
+Verdict: Sarah qualifies for the Safe Harbor by aggregating her two properties into one RREE.

 Example 2: The portfolio investor